NathanNoye/Obsidian-Vault/Bibles/NASB1995/43 - John/John 21.md

 Jesus *said to them, **"Bring some of the fish which you have now caught."**

 ###### 11
-Simon Peter went up and drew the net to land, full of large fish, a hundred and fifty-three; and although there were so many, the net was not torn.Jesus Provides
+Simon Peter went up and drew the net to land, full of large fish, a hundred and fifty-three; and although there were so many, the net was not torn.

+### Jesus Provides

 ###### 12
 Jesus *said to them, **"Come _and_ have breakfast."** None of the disciples ventured to question Him, "Who are You?" knowing that it was the Lord.